ddeereAMCHS/2021-Inheritance-Book/README.md

   - edition
 - Write a default constructor
 - Write a parameterized constructor that sets all four data members
+- Write getter and setter methods for each data member specific to the Textbook class
 - Override the toString method to return the title and the author with the word "by" in between them followed by the edition number
   - Ex.
 Calculus by Tom Smith, ed.
 1
 - - - - - - - - - - - -